Free, browser-based utilities for everyday developer workflows

 Does the tool store my input?

-No. Everything runs locally in your browser.
+No. It runs locally in your browser.
+No uploads.

-i Privacy-first: everything runs locally in your browser.
-No uploads, no tracking of your inputs.
+Privacy-first: runs locally in your browser.
+No uploads.